Whattastix/MyOrganizer/CONFIG.md

 ```

 It is recommended that you write the the absolute path of the directories.
 If you want to point to your home directory, you can use `$HOME` which will be replaced with `Path.home()`.

+## Settings

+* `handle-locked-files`(boolean): Whether or not to handle files that are potentially under use.
+Since the code loops through the file list, it may cause the program to slow down if set to `true`.